 If you thought Gillette hit peak wokeness level with its widely-panned “toxic masculinity” ad, think again.
-The razor company outdid itself on Thursday, unleashing a commercial featuring a father teaching his female-to-male transgender child how to shave her face for the first time.
+The razor company outdid itself on Thursday, releasing a commercial featuring a father teaching his female-to-male transgender child how to shave her face for the first time.

 In a Facebook post, Gillette posted the ad, titled, “First Shave, the Story of Samson,” showcasing trans activist Samson Bonkeabantu Brown shaving for the first time as dad watches and offers advice.